ACTL4001-T1-2022/github-showcase-page-grajong-maj/README.md

 ## National Team :pirate_flag:

+After selecting the best predictive model, the following table displays the squad of **23** chosen for the Raritan National Team.
+This is the squad that will suit up for the international tournament.

 | Player Name | Age | Annual Salary (∂) | Position | Starter/Substitute |
 | :---:  | :---:  | :---:  | :---:  | :---:  |